Nest Stays

 Absolutely.
 Half-day inshore trips targeting roosterfish, snapper, and smaller game fish are perfect for first-timers and families with kids.
 Captains teach you how to fight fish, handle rods, and manage the boat action.
 If you've never spent a day on a fishing boat, start with a half-day trip rather than committing to 8 hours offshore.
 It's physically demanding and can be rough on those prone to seasickness.

-What should I bring on a fishing charter? +
+What should I bring on a fishing charter in Costa Rica? +

 Sport Fishing Across Costa Rica